unwired-programmer/Password-Toolkit/README.md

 # 🖥️ Password generator 💻
 Generates a random password using ***random***.
-It works by randomly chosing letters, numbers and symbols from a list inside the code and then mixes them and shows the result.
+It works by randomly chosing letters, numbers and symbols from a list inside the code and then using ***random*** we chose a random list of letters wich indicate where the numbers, symbols and letters should go, and then, shows the result.
+It`s that simple!

 # Password Toolkit is using the MIT licence
+Everyone can safely modify, use and sell the project without worying.